Machines Dream: Black Science

-IMPROV
+Improv

 During the recording sessions at Reveal Music which led to the RECORD digital album, the band also captured an additional two hours of improvised instrumentals.

 It was felt the inclusion of these tracks would offer fans a look at the band's compositional process, underscoring the writing process used for Black Science.

 The addition of saxophonist Josh Norling on the recordings allowed the group to explore the jazz-fusion genre in addition to their usual sound.

 It was decided that IMPROV would only be available to those pre-ordering Black Science and that it would not be made available again.

 Without Further Ado (Live)

 Machines Dream played live to celebrate the release of Black Science and decided to record their CD Release performance.
-It was recorded on Sunday July 9, 2017 with live engineering by Dustin Goodall, and was subsequently mixed by Craig West and mastered by Will Geraldo.
+It was recorded on Sunday July 9, 2017, with live engineering by Dustin Goodall, and was subsequently mixed by Craig West and mastered by Will Geraldo.
 As with RECORD, it was released on Christmas Day, 2017 for free to fans, and later made available through all streaming service.
 The title comes from remarks made by Craig West before the band began to play, which can be heard at the beginning of the recording.

 Along with the core five-piece band, several tracks on this recording feature Jennifer Gauvreau on backing vocals, who had previously contributed backups to the song Trading Stars For Solitude from the Voices For Hospices CD and Heavy Water from Black Science.